From UFStarfleet LCARS

-If such harassment or misconduct is happening in your Ship of the Line you must contact the UFS Chief of Staff or the Inspector General immediately and report it.
+If such harassment or misconduct is happening in your Ship of the Line you must contact the UFS Chief of Administration or the Inspector General immediately and report it.
 This is as much for your own personal safety and liability as it is for the member(s) being affected.

 Information regarding escalation procedures are outlined in the UFS Membership Manual.

 In order to maintain continuity UFS offers an abundance of different tools to keep track of its ships of the line and members.

 As a Commanding Officer you need to be familiar with all of them